Trade directory · New Haven metro · Connecticut

 2

-Submit Home Improvement Contractor License application to Connecticut Department of Consumer Protection with required documentation and $300 application fee.
+Submit Home Improvement Contractor application to Connecticut Department of Consumer Protection with required documentation including business registration, insurance proof, and application fees.

 02/06